joshgerdes/jekyll-uno/_drafts/microsoft-azure-high-level-scaffold.md

 Azure Private Endpoint will be configured for PaaS resources which only need to be accessed on an internal network.

-Azure Private Link enables you to access Azure PaaS Services (for example, Azure Storage and SQL Database) and Azure hosted customer-owned/partner services over a [private endpoint](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview?WT.mc_id=AZ-MVP-5004796 "What is a private endpoint?") in your virtual network.
+Azure Private Link enables you to access Azure PaaS Services (for example, Azure Storage and SQL Database), and Azure hosted customer-owned/partner services over a [private endpoint](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview?WT.mc_id=AZ-MVP-5004796 "What is a private endpoint?") in your virtual network.
 Traffic between your virtual network and the service travels the Microsoft backbone network.
-Exposing your service to the public internet is no longer necessary.
+As a result, exposing your service to the public internet is no longer necessary.

 ### RBAC

 Role Based Access Control will be used across Azure resources and resource groups.

 Each Azure Resource Group will have an Azure Active Directory group created for it with Contributor access.
-This allows any user a member of the group to only have access to the Resource Group resources only.
+This allows any user, a member of the group, to only have access to the Resource Group resources.

 Users are to be added to groups ONLY – not directly to the resources or resource groups, so simplify management and increase visibility.